Current travel restrictions – Essential travel only

 - to go to school, college or for education

 - to provide essential care

-Please check before you travel as public transport operators may be running a reduced number of services and some services may also change or be cancelled at short notice.
+Please check before you travel as we are running a reduced number of services and some services may also change or be cancelled at short notice.

 Travelling to other UK nations